ptdriscoll/klrn-passport-analytics-database/README.md

 ### Visualizing data

-To run visualizations, the Python library matplotlib must be installed.
+To run visualizations, the Python library Matplotlib must be installed.

 In the app folder, the file queries_views_channels.py will search top content channels by dates.
 Set the search dates under settings at the top of the file.